List of east–west roads in Toronto: Queen Street

 Queen Street, known as Lot Street until 1844, was named in honour of Queen Victoria, who reigned from 1837 until her death in 1901.
 For a time, Lot Street served as the northern limit of York.
 On the north side of the street, large 80 hectare park lots were granted to loyalists and government officials, many of whom never visited Upper Canada during their lives.
 The central portion of Lot Street was constructed as the baseline for surveys along Yonge Street by the Queen's Rangers in 1793 as the first concession road.
 It was later extended west to Ossington Avenue as part of the Governor's Road (Dundas Street).

-Queen Street begins at an intersection with The Queensway, Roncesvalles Avenue and King Street and crosses through Parkdale, the Fashion District, downtown Toronto, Riverdale, Leslieville, East Toronto and The Beaches, ending east of Victoria Park Avenue at a residential street named Fallingbrook Road in Scarborough.
+Queen Street begins at an intersection with the Queensway, Roncesvalles Avenue and King Street and crosses through Parkdale, the Fashion District, downtown Toronto, Riverdale, Leslieville, East Toronto and The Beaches, ending east of Victoria Park Avenue at a residential street named Fallingbrook Road in Scarborough.
 Aside from the easternmost three blocks from Neville Park Boulevard to Fallingbrook Road, the entirety of the street is served by the 501 Queen streetcar route.

 Dundas Street

 Dundas Street was named by John Graves Simcoe in honour of the Right Honourable Henry Dundas, 1st Viscount Melville.
 Like Yonge Street, named in a similar example of cronyism, Dundas Street was created as a defensive road.
 Simcoe feared the impending invasion of the Americans following the Revolutionary War, an event that would occur in 1812.
 Dundas Street was to connect York with Detroit, then a British settlement; it reached as far as London, Simcoe's proposed new capital.
 The street was constructed by the Queen's Rangers between Dundas and the Thames River in 1794, and later extended east to York by pioneer road builder Asa Danforth in 1797.

 Dundas Street used to begin at the present-day intersection of Queen Street West and Ossington Avenue.
 It travelled north along Ossington Avenue, then turned west at Garrison Creek along the current Dundas Street.
-By the 1920s, Dundas Street was extended east through downtown Toronto to Broadview Avenue along several existing but discontinuous streets, comprising Arthur Street (Ossington Avenue to Bathurst Street), St. Patrick Street (Bathurst Street to McCaul Street), Anderson Street (McCaul Street to University Avenue), Agnes (University Avenue to Yonge Street), Crookshank (Yonge Street to Victoria Street, now separated and known as Dundas Square, though the public square itself is named Sankofa Square and Wilton Avenue (Victoria Street to Broadview Avenue).
+By the 1920s, Dundas Street was extended east through downtown Toronto to Broadview Avenue along several existing but discontinuous streets, comprising Arthur Street (Ossington Avenue to Bathurst Street), St. Patrick Street (Bathurst Street to McCaul Street), Anderson Street (McCaul Street to University Avenue), Agnes (University Avenue to Yonge Street), Crookshank (Yonge Street to Victoria Street, now separated and known as Dundas Square, though the public square itself is named Sankofa Square) and Wilton Avenue (Victoria Street to Broadview Avenue).
 This was done by correcting several irregularities, or "jogs", between the streets.
 These jogs are evident east of Bathurst Street and east of Yonge Street.

 Amid the protests following the murder of George Floyd in Minneapolis in 2020, over 10,000 people have signed a petition calling the city to rename Dundas Street "due to its namesake's involvement in supporting the gradual abolition of slavery in the British Empire in the 18th century" as opposed to immediate abolition.
+Dundas station has been renamed TMU station as a result.